 The Company's board of directors (the "Board") does not presently have a Compensation Committee.
+Compensation of NEOs is reviewed annually and determined by the Board.
 When determining compensation policies and individual compensation levels for the Company's executive officers, the Company takes into consideration a variety of factors, including the overall financial and operating performance of the Company, and the Board's overall assessment of: